-- The Size of existing SMS corpora is tiny when compared with corpora that subsample Twitter.
-For instance, Ritter et al. (2011) built an automatic post response generation system based on 1.5 million tweets, and Wang et al. (2012) studied the linguistic characteristics of retweets and created a retweetability predictor with a corpus of 9.5 million tweets.
-In contrast, the largest SMS corpus consists of a mere 85,870 messages (Liu and Wang, 2010).
+- The Size of existing corpora is tiny when comparing to the Twitter corpus with 97 million of posts (Petrović et al., 2010).
+Even the largest SMS corpus consists of "only" 85,870 messages (Liu and Wang, 2010).
 50% of the corpora contain less than 1000 messages, and only five corpora comprise of more than 10,000 messages.
 We attribute the small scale of these corpora to the aforementioned difficulty of collecting SMS.
 However when the corpus is small, the resultant findings of the studies are often not statistically significant (Dürscheid and Stark, 2011). - The Language of the corpora ranges from European languages (English, French, Germany, Italian, Polish, Swedish, etc), Asian languages (Mandarin Chinese), to African ones (Kiswahili and Xhosa).
-However, European languages dominate, with only two Chinese corpora and two African corpora being the exceptions.
-A corpus can be classified as monolingual or multilingual, describing how many languages are exhibited in its component messages.
-Most corpora are monolingual, and to our knowledge, only five existing corpora are multilingual (Deumert and Oscar Masinyana, 2008; Elvis, 2009; Bach and Gunnarsson, 2010; Barasa, 2010; Bodomo, 2010; Dürscheid and Stark, 2011). - Contributors to the SMS corpora can be categorized as either known or anonymous.
+However, European languages dominate, with only two

+Chinese corpora and two African corpora being the exceptions.
+A corpus can be classified as monolingual and multilingual, describing how many languages are exhibited in its component messages.
+Most corpora are monolingual, and to our knowledge, only five existing corpora are multilingual (Deumert and Oscar Masinyana, 2008; Elvis, 2009; Bach and Gunnarsson, 2010; Barasa, 2010; Bodomo, 2010; Dürscheid and Stark, 2011).

+Contributors of the SMS collections can be categorized into known and anonymous contributors.
 Families and friends are the most common known contributors (Segerstad, 2002; Žic Fuchs and Tudman Vukovic, 2008; Gibbon and Kul, 2008; Tagg, 2009; Barasa, 2010).
-Others include colleagues (Ju and Paek, 2009; Bach and Gunnarsson, 2010), students in a specific university (Thurlow and Brown, 2003; How and Kan, 2005; Gibbon and Kul, 2008), and recruited teenagers (Kasesniemi and Rautiainen, 2002; Grinter and Eldridge, 2003).
+Others include colleagues (Ju and Paek, 2009; Bach and Gunnarsson, 2010), students in a specific university (Thurlow and Brown, 2003; How and Kan, 2005; Gibbon and Kul, 2008), recruited teenagers (Kasesniemi and Rautiainen, 2002; Grinter and Eldridge, 2003).

 Anonymous contributors are those that the researchers do not personally know or need to make direct contact with.
-The methods to carry out the collection are also more varied than in known contributor cases.
-An example is the corpus collected by Ling (2005), which involved 2,003 anonymous respondents via a telephone survey.
-Another example is the corpus collected by Herring and Zelenkauskaite (2009), whose participants were anonymous audience members of an Italian interactive television program.
+The methods to carry out the collection are also more varied in such cases than in known contributor cases.
+An example is the corpus collected by Ling (2005), which involves 2,003 anonymous respondents via a telephone survey.
+Another example is the corpus collected by Herring and Zelenkauskaite (2009) whose participants are anonymous audience members of an Italian interactive television program.
 Perhaps the most important instance is the distributed effort by the sms4science project, an international collaboration aiming to build an SMS corpus alongside corpus-based research on the resulting corpus.
-The sms4science subprojects have been carried out in nine countries, such as Belgium (Fairon and Paumier, 2006), Switzerland (Dürscheid and Stark, 2011), France, Greece, Spain and Italy.
+The sms4science subprojects have been carried out in nine countries, such as Belgium (Fairon and Paumier, 2006), Switzerland (Dürscheid and Stark, 2011), France8, Greece, Spain and Italy.
 Anonymous contributors were recruited from across the subproject's country or region.

 The difference between the known versus anonymous contributor corpora affects the corpora' representativeness.
 Known contributors usually share similar demographic features, such as similar age (teenagers or college students), same career (colleagues), and/or same geographic location (living in a same city).
 Hence, the corpora from known contributors may not be representative of the general landscape of SMS usage.
 This characteristic may be perfectly acceptable or desired for the particular project for which the corpus is collected, since the project may be restricted in a particular purpose or study.
+For instance, Grinter and Eldridge (2003) collected 477 messages from 10 teenagers for studying how messages have been incorporated into British teenagers' lives.
+Corpora from anonymous contributor projects, such as the sms4science project, are more broad and aim to satisfy general studies.
+We note that both aims can be achieved in an anonymous collection process, as when suitable demographics are taken per message and the corpus is sufficiently large, an identifiable subset of the corpus can still serve for specialized studies.